Darth-Tiktaalik/awesome-open-source-games-pruned/README.md

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)
 -->

-Open source games on github but curated with games with unusable licenses removed and some clarifications to save you a click on non open things
+Open source games on github but curated with games with unusable licenses removed and known license/license issues flagged to save you a click on non open things

 ## Contents